shanesenix/AI-Bootcamp/README.md

 # SPOTIFY & THE EMERGENCE OF AI
 ## Origin: Frustration meets Creativity

-<p>The genesis of Spotify is rooted in a bold vision by Daniel Ek and Martin Lorentzon to revolutionize the music industry.
+The genesis of Spotify is rooted in a bold vision by Daniel Ek and Martin Lorentzon to revolutionize the music industry.
 Frustrated by rampant piracy and inspired by the potential of digital distribution, they set out to create a platform that would provide instant access to a vast library of music legally and affordably.
-Their aim was to deliver an unparalleled user experience that would surpass the convenience of illegal downloads, thus transforming the way the world listens to music.<b>
+Their aim was to deliver an unparalleled user experience that would surpass the convenience of illegal downloads, thus transforming the way the world listens to music.

 ![spotify!](https://media.licdn.com/dms/image/C5612AQHuI14S9LDQWw/article-inline_image-shrink_1500_2232/0/1640368868854?e=1721865600&v=beta&t=rrzC0HEBzPDNHQU9sQzS5f4d1JkD4ZSfpfR3n6n-zU0)